NY Through The Lens - the coffee table book is now available worldwide!!!!

 Starting out in photography with limited tools enticed me to learn more about light, which in turn, has set me on a lifelong journey attempting to capture something as fleeting and vast as the transient quality of New York City and other places around the world.

 That initial leap of posting my photography online to my Tumblr and eventually across social media started an epic adventure and led to photography and writing becoming my career.
 I am thankful everyday that I get to share my passion with an online audience of over 2.5 million.
 The ability to connect with people on a regular basis is something I never take for granted.

 Currently, I am focused on distilling the essence of New York City and other places around the world into distinctive visual remnants that resonate in a variety of ways.

 The fantastical elements of how I perceive New York City are something that I intend to keep on imbuing into my photography.
 The exploration of what is reality and what is perceived reality filtered through a variety of influences is a key focus of my work.

-I have always harbored a dreamy, fantastical view of New York City which harkens back to my childhood growing up as a that has inspired me in a variety of ways.
+I have always harbored a dreamy, fantastical view of New York City which harkens back to my childhood growing up as a first generation New Yorker with a tragic, yet inspirational family backstory that has inspired me in a variety of ways.